$q$-Painlev\'e equations on cluster Poisson varieties via toric geometry: -Painlev e systems on cluster Poisson varieties q-Painlev e systems on cluster Poisson varieties

 \subsection{\texorpdfstring{Fano polygons and the classification of seeds of $q$-Painlev\'{e} type}{Fano polygons and the classification of seeds of q-Painlev\'{e} type}}

-It turns out that symbols $R^{\perp}$ completely classify the mutation equivalence classes of seeds of $q$-Painlev\'{e} type.
-We prove this statement by using a classification result for Fano polygons in \cite{KNP2017}.
-Let $\bar{M}$ be a rank two lattice, and $\bar{N}=\Hom(\bar{M},\ZZ)$ be its dual lattice.
-We say that a convex polytope $P$ in $\bar{M}_{\RR} = \bar{M} \otimes_{\ZZ} \RR$ is a \emph{Fano polygon} if the origin $0 \in \bar{M}$ lies in the interior of $P$, and any vertex of $P$ is primitive element in $\bar{M}$.
+In this section, we will classify the seeds of $q$-Painlev\'{e} type up to mutation equivalence by using a classification result for Fano polygons in \cite{KNP2017}.
+Let $\bar{N}$ be a lattice of rank $2$.
+We say that a convex polytope $P$ in $\bar{N} \otimes_{\ZZ} \RR$ is a \emph{Fano polygon} if the origin $0 \in \bar{N}$ lies in the interior of $P$, and each vertex of $P$ is primitive element in $\bar{N}$.
 Let $H_{w,c}$ and $H_{w,c}^+$ be the affine hyperplane and the closed half-space given by